guettli/desktop-tips-and-tricks/README.md

 Goal: Use the chat without touching the mouse.
 Shortcuts I use:
 * F6: moves to the next section
 * Alt-left-arrow, Alt-right-arrow: move

+* ctrl-k: goto channel or contact
+* Alt + Left arrow (Chrome shortcut): Open the previous page from your browsing history in the current tab

 ### Slack: Focused walk through the last messages in "Threads".